 Rachel Drummond, MEd

 The field of forensic engineering can best be described as failure investigation.
 While engineering is primarily tasked with designing and constructing structures that will be sound and designs that will operate safely, failures can still occur.
 Even with extensive structural and product testing, the most meticulous designs can still falter during and after construction or in the manufacturing stages.
+In the event that a building collapses or a car part does not function as it is supposed to, a forensic engineer is responsible for determining the causes of failure and providing expert testimony on how to fix an existing structural problem.

 The duties of forensic engineers can be divided into two parts: investigation and engineering.
-Investigatory skills are needed soon after a structure, or a manufactured part fails.
+Investigatory skills are needed soon after a structure or a manufactured part fails.
 In the cases of catastrophic structural collapse causing death, injury, and destruction or failed experiments, forensic engineers work with law enforcement or design teams to look for evidence to explain the causes of failure.
 Examples of these events could be the collapse of a partially completed pedestrian bridge at an outdoor construction site or an automotive crash test in a design laboratory.
 In both instances, a forensic engineer collects data by observing the wreckage and collecting evidence of the damaged materials to determine the reasons for structural failure.

 Using engineering principles and practices, a forensic engineer analyzes the collected evidence and makes an official assessment of the causes of structural failure.
 In cases of catastrophic failure, a report written by a forensic engineer can be used as litigation.
 Forensic engineers may also be called into legal matters to testify as to why a structure collapsed.
 In cases of product design failure, a forensic engineer works with design and manufacturing teams to assess the reasons the materials failed and provide guidelines to prevent structural failure from happening again.